Split Pea Soup

 FAQs

-Can I use frozen split peas?
+Can I use canned split peas instead of dried?

-Is split pea soup healthy?
+Is split pea soup gluten-free?

 Conclusion